deeanalyst/Drosera-Network/update-to-hoodi.md

 ---

 ## 3. Update the Contract
-The default contract of the Drosera is a simple HelloWorld, but we deploy a new to immortalize our Discord usernames and earn **Cadet** role in Discord.
-Even if you did this before, replace the new code in the next steps to because of a minor update in the code.
+The default contract of the Drosera is a simple HelloWorld, but we deploy a new one to immortalize our Discord usernames and earn **Cadet** role in Discord.
+Even if you did this before, replace the new code in the next steps because of a minor update in the code.

 ### 1. Make sure you are in trap directory:
 ```